 Dr. Lillian Torrez has worked in K-12 education throughout New Mexico for 42 years.
 She began her career as a special education teacher for nine years immediately after graduating from the University of New Mexico.
 Dr. Torrez worked as school counselor, assistant principal and principal in Albuquerque, where she was a recipient of the Governor’s Award for Outstanding New Mexico Women.
 As principal, Dr. Torrez led her school to improvement by focusing on student data to improve instruction.
 She strategically and systemically led a school to increase student test scores from 8% (ITBS) to 52% (ITBS) to meet AYP.
 Her school received the National Title I Award by the US Department of Education.
 While there, Dr. Torrez was named Principal of the Year by KOAT TV and the Boy Scouts of America Inc. In March of 2012, she became the Superintendent of the Questa Independent School District in Questa, New Mexico.
 While there, Dr. Torrez was selected as Administrator of the Year by the New Mexico National Board Teacher Network.
 Dr. Torrez was selected top 20 in the US by AASA (American Association of School Administrators) to participate in the two-year National Superintendent Certification Institute of which she graduated in February 2015.
-She is in her seventh year as Superintendent of Taos Municipal Schools.
+She is in her eighth year as Superintendent of Taos Municipal Schools.
+This year, Dr. Torrez was honored with the AASA Dr. Effie H. Jones Humanitarian Award in 2020.
+She is the Co-Chair of the New Mexico Alliance for College and Career Readiness.
+Dr. Torrez serves on the AASA Executive Board and was appointed to the Election Committee by President Deb Kerr.
+She serves on the Board of the REC II in Northern NM and the (CES) Cooperative Educational Services Executive Board.
 Dr. Torrez served as President of the (NMSSA) New Mexico School Superintendents’ Association in 2019 and on the (NMCEL) New Mexico Council of Educational Leaders Executive Board.
 She was elected to the National AASA Governing Board representing New Mexico in lobbying state and federal government policy issues and assisted with Governor Grisham’s education transition team.
-She was recently appointed to the AASA Executive Board by her national Region II (southwest states) superintendents and was appointed to the Election Committee by President Deb Kerr.
-She serves on the Board of the REC II in Northern NM and the (CES) Cooperative Educational Services executive board.
 In addition, she assists on the NMPED (CTE) Career Technical Education Taskforce, UNM Curriculum Advisory Council and is a member of the Taos Milagro Rotary where she is a Paul Harris Fellow.
 She completed her bachelor’s degree in Special Education at the University of New Mexico in Albuquerque, New Mexico, master’s degree in School Counseling at New Mexico Highlands University in Las Vegas, New Mexico and holds an educational specialist (Ed.
 S.) degree and doctorate (Ph.D.) degree from the University of New Mexico with expertise in Educational Administration and Organizational Communication.

 Our vision at Taos Municipal Schools, to “Inspire excellence and life-long success through teaching, learning and collaboration.” is more important than ever before.
 With the challenges of the pandemic, our ailing budgets and tragedy that has hit our community and country hard, we continue our commitment to lead the way towards providing our students with an excellent educational experience, no matter what challenges are handed down to us.